-Of course, you have probably heard of ?mobilegeddon? which relates to the most recent Google update which now punishes websites that are not mobile friendly.
+Of course, you have probably heard of “mobilegeddon” which relates to the most recent Google update which now punishes websites that are not mobile-friendly.
 This can critically hurt your search results.
-Read more about mobilegeddon and what it means for you?here.

-It?s not secret how important having a mobile optimised website is.
-You have the opportunity to own mobile search results, and rank better than larger and more established firms simply by having a mobile presence.
+It’s no secret how important having a mobile-optimised website is.
+You have the opportunity to own mobile search results and rank better than larger and more established firms simply by having a mobile presence.

 Health Check 1: Is your website mobile responsive?
 Is it easy to navigate and does it look great or outdated and difficult to use?

 Another big thing to consider is what your website offers your viewers.
-Most customer nowadays won?t have loyalty to a certain brand when they first start their research.
-They will take a look at you and yes ? your competitors.
+Most customers nowadays won’t have loyalty to a certain brand when they first start their research.
+They will take a look at you and your competitors.